Shikhar-ss/jsFeatures/README.md

 **A NOTE ON EVENT LOOP**

 Being sigle-threaded, js cannot conduct all computations simultaneuosly.
-It need to keep track of all timers and events, and also prioritize there order of execution.
+It need to keep track of all ASYNC callbacks, timers, and events.
+It also prioritize there order of execution.

 For that purpose we have Event loop. which is basically a repetetive cycle which switches through the processing of different computations.